nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+Welcome to the Wishful Shrinking User Guide!
+This user guide provides in-depth documentation on the installation process, step-by-step instructions for each feature and troubleshooting recommendations.
+Wishful Shrinking is available for the Linux, Unix, Windows and Mac OS operating systems.

+## Introducing Wishful Shrinking
+Wishful Shrinking your desktop diet manager.
+It is an app that helps you manage your on-hand ingredients, organise personal recipes and track your diet.
+Wishful Shrinking facilitates a healthier diet in three main ways:
+1. Provide a source of healthy, customizable recipes
+2. Recommend recipes to improve ease of home cooking
+3. Track daily food and calorie intake

-Wishful Shrinking is a **desktop app for managing your diet, keeping track of your on-hand ingredients, recipes, as well as the food you’ve eaten (along with their calories)**.
-It is optimized for fast and efficient typist as it uses a **Command Line Interface (CLI)** with the added beauty of a Graphical User Interface (GUI).
+Wishful Shrinking targets busy office workers who tend to discount healthy eating.
+Office workers are also more familiar with desktop applications and typing and correspondingly, Wishful Shrinking is optimized for fast and efficient typers as it uses a Command Line Interface (CLI) with the added beauty of a Graphical User Interface (GUI).

+Choose a topic from the table of contents to get started on your Wishful Shrinking journey.

 * Table of Contents
 {:toc}